Good old-fashioned word of mouth arguably remains the most effective for all the many marketing channels at our disposal.

 For all the power of social media, few companies leverage it as part of their eCommerce referral campaigns.
 This is what makes printing and stationery company Vistaprint’s referral campaign so effective—it goes for maximum reach rather than positioning itself as an insider deal:

 This promotion gives promo codes to anyone who purchases a Promo Box product from Vistaprint.
 These codes can then be redeemed by anybody—no direct referral is required.
-This means that anybody who sees a tweet or a Facebook post about the promotion can use the discount code.
+Anybody who sees a tweet or a Facebook post about the promotion can use the discount code.

-Aside from casting a much wider net, this strategy is also powerfully persuasive.
-The promotional tweets themselves are sent from a user’s real Twitter account, which lends additional credibility without coming across as disingenuous, as some Promoted Tweets do.
-But if you’re thinking about running this kind of referral promotion, you might want to consider launching a simultaneous campaign that emphasizes quality rather than quantity to achieve a balance between the two.
+Aside from casting a much wider net, this strategy is also persuasive.
+The promotional tweets are sent from a user’s real Twitter account, which lends additional credibility without coming across as disingenuous, as some Promoted Tweets do.
+But suppose you’re thinking about running this kind of referral promotion.
+In that case, you might want to consider launching a simultaneous campaign that emphasizes quality rather than quantity to achieve a balance between the two.

 Hopefully, these examples of referral campaigns have given you plenty to think about for your referral campaigns.
-Between enticing visuals, tempting discounts, the clever use of language, and a strategic approach to cross-channel promotion, you’ll be overwhelmed with eager referral customers in no time.
+Between enticing visuals, tempting discounts, clever language, and a strategic approach to cross-channel promotion, you’ll be overwhelmed with eager referral customers in no time.